 "OK, so it's not exactly a hack," says CHOICE whitegoods expert Ashley Iredale.
-"But using a typical modern dishwasher uses only a sixth as much water as hand-washing a typical pile of dirty dishes, and getting the water in your sink hot enough to do the dishes takes nearly twice as much energy as you'd use running your dishwasher."
+"But a typical modern dishwasher uses only a sixth as much water as hand-washing a typical pile of dirty dishes, and getting the water in your sink hot enough to do the dishes takes nearly twice as much energy as you'd use running your dishwasher."

 2. Clean your dishwasher with vinegar

 Use this clever – and cheap – hack to remove soap build-up and odours, and give your dishwasher a little TLC to help ensure it lasts as long as it should (about 11 years, according to our experts).

 Note: Check your manual first, as some manufacturers advise against using vinegar to clean certain models.

 3. Save time and water: Don't rinse!

 Our expert testing has found that rinsing dishes before you put them in the dishwasher doesn't make any difference to how clean they'll come out at the end.

-Do scrape off any large bits of food residue though, otherwise they'll accumulate in your dishwasher.
+But do scrape off any large bits of food residue, otherwise they'll accumulate in your dishwasher.

 Run out of dishwashing tablets?
 Turn up the heat and do a wash with plain water.

 4. Turn up the heat

-Run out of dishwasher tablets or detergent and got a pile of dirty dishes you really don't want to do by hand?
+Run out of dishwasher tablets or dishwasher detergent and got a pile of dirty dishes you really don't want to do by hand?

 We've found that many recipes for DIY dishwasher liquid or natural alternatives don't work very well.